Comprehensive Geospatiotemporal Analysis and Multimodal Integration Toolkit for R

 )πΊοΈ Auto-Geocoding Without Coordinates

-NEW!
 Work with data that doesnβt have latitude/longitude coordinates. geospatialsuite automatically detects and geocodes geographic identifiers:

 # Works with state names or abbreviations